BainbridgeArtisanResourceNetwork/How-Tos/HOWTO 3D Printing with Prusa i3.md

         - Especially on smooth sheets!
      - Can use dish soap and water but must immediately dry
        - Sparingly on textured sheets
+  - never use acetone on non-smooth sheets
+     - and even then only sparingly

 ## Troubleshooting